rolfen/backblaze-b2-dedupe/README.md

 `node localChecksums.js -h` for more options.

-### sha1sum
+This script has an issue with big files - it runs out of memory on some movies,etc.

-The JS option has an issue with big files - it runs out of memory on some movies,etc.
+### Using sha1sum

 Alternatively, there is a bash script which uses the `sha1sum` command to produce the same output.
 It works on Linux.

-It takes a list of files and returns hashes:
+It takes a list of files and returns hashes.
+Here is a typical use:

 ```
-find ./test -type f |./addSum.sh
+find ./test -type f |./addSum.sh > localHashes.txt
 ```

-### Monitor progress
+### Verify completion

 Number of hashes generated

 ```
 wc -l local/localHashes.txt
 ```

 Should ultimately equal number of files analyzed

 ```
 find /my/directory -type f | wc -l
 ```